unfoldingWord-dev/Resource-Container/docs/resource_types.rst

             - "image://gen/ulb/01:01"

 Implementation Notes:
-Related resource as shown above may be displayed along side the book content in order to provide contextual information.
+Related resources as shown above may be displayed in the application along the side of the book content in order to provide contextual information.

 The table of contents built with small blocks as shown below.
 All of the fields in the blocks are optional: